Malnormalulos-git/dice-bot/README.md

 To get your server's id (guildId): [Enable developer mode](https://support.discord.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID) > Right-click the server title > "Copy ID"

 4. Deploy the commands:

-For development or private use exclusively on one server (single guild):
+For development or private use exclusively on one server (single guild, which id specified in GUILD_ID at .env file):
 ```
 npm run deploy-commands-dev
 ```